MorganeB/Java_FiguresGeo_v1/readme.txt

 	- polygon
 	- Rectangle
 	- Triangle
-	(- Cercle)
+	- Cercle

 - Change the color's object

 - Make a translation

-- (Change de shape and its place in the frame by redefining the grasp points)
+- Change the shape and its place in the frame by redefining the grasp points